-The Board and Advisory Committee of Nautilus acknowledge the efforts of our supportive broader community, youth agencies and our dedicated team for their commitment, support and belief in the students.
+The Board of Nautilus acknowledged the efforts of our supportive broader community, youth agencies and our dedicated team for their commitment, support and belief in the students.
+They do a wonderful job in delivering our supportive, inclusive and flexible learning model.